coleifer/huey/docs/api.rst

     .. py:method:: result(task_id, blocking=False, timeout=None, backoff=1.15, max_delay=1.0, revoke_on_timeout=False, preserve=False)

-        Attempt to retrieve the return value of a task.
-By default, :py:meth:`~Huey.result` will simply check for the value, returning ``None`` if it is not ready yet.
-If you want to wait for a value, specify ``blocking=True``.
-This will loop, backing off up to the provided ``max_delay``, until the value is ready or the ``timeout`` is reached.
-If the ``timeout`` is reached before the result is ready, a :py:class:`HueyException` will be raised.

-        .. note:: If the task failed with an exception, then a :py:class:`TaskException` that wraps the original exception will be raised.

-        .. warning:: By default the result store will delete a task's return value after the value has been successfully read (by a successful call to the :py:meth:`~Huey.result` or :py:meth:`Result.get`
-            methods).
-If you need to use the task result multiple times, you must specify ``preserve=True`` when calling these methods.

         :param task_id: the task's unique identifier.
         :param bool blocking: whether to block while waiting for task result
         :param timeout: number of seconds to block (if ``blocking=True``)